 - Nearly 25% of companies in the US and UK reported discrimination as the litigation area that saw the greatest increase in the past 12 months; they expect claims to grow.

 - The EEOC’s continued focus on systemic discrimination puts increased pressure on organizations to make sure that their policies and procedures are legal.

 - In 2012, 52% of companies cited being hit with Labor and Employment class actions, compared to 26% consumer, 14% securities, 10% mass tort, and 9% antitrust/competition.

 - Wage and Hour class actions are the most common employment law class action and average settlements are around $4.8 million.

 As the compliance function continues to evolve, organizations will be pressed to incorporate a broader array of organizational risks under the compliance umbrella.
 Closer alignment with HR or possibly greater oversight over the most substantial HR risks is likely to be part of the compliance department of the future.

 And like other pressing compliance risks, on-line training can help mitigate risks associated with harassment, discrimination, and wage and hour.

 Incorporating full-length training (that complies with state laws on training and that is rigorous enough to help develop legal defenses at the state and federal level) should be augmented with short bursts of learning that periodically remind employees about your organization’s expectations.
-Developing a curriculum map (like the example in the graphic on this page) will help you spread the training throughout the year, and ensure proper coverage of HR issues.
+Developing a curriculum map will help you spread the training throughout the year, and ensure proper coverage of HR issues.